xuperchain/xuper-sdk-csharp/README.md

 dotnet add package XChainSDK
 ```

-Or you can install from Visual Studio in the nuget package manager, find "XChainSDKRC" and install it.
+Or you can install from Visual Studio in the nuget package manager, find "XChainSDK" and install it.

 ### 3.2 play